qiskit-community/prototype-entanglement-forging/docs/3-explanatory_material/explanatory_material.md

   - There are plans in the future to break the ansatz and bitstring symmetry.
 This will be made possible after a new expectation values class is merged in Terra.
 - In the current implementation of the module, the ansatz must be real.
   - For molecular calculations, one can usually force the ansatz to be real.
 On the other hand, in crystalline solids (away from the gamma point and without inversion symmetry), the Hamiltonian is defined by the complex numbers.
-  - There are plans in the future to implement complex ansaetze.
+  - There are plans in the future to implement complex ansatze.

 ### Orbitals
 - The current implementation of Forged VQE also requires that the number of alpha particles equals the number of beta particles.
 The relevant parameters can be found with the following code: